Mian Sahib: Sindhu Magazine

-Sindhu Magazine was published in 1939 to 1946 from the village Mian-Jo-Goth.
+Sindhu Magazine was published in 1932 to 1936 from the village Mian-Jo-Goth.
 The magazine contained information about past accidents and historical events of Sindh and for the village.
-The editor of Sindhu Magazine was Khialdas Fani was also born in this village.
+The editor of Sindhu Magazine was Boolchand Vasoomal Raajpaal, who was also born in this village.

 Saints Of Mian Sahib

 Mian Sahib is home to many sites of seminal religious importance for the three major saints.